GoogleContainerTools/kpt-functions-sdk/ts/CONTRIBUTING.md

 7. Once you are confident that the `rc` release is good, you can then repeat the process with out the `rc` suffix (e.g. `0.16.0`).
-8. You can manually the the released CLI locally:
+8. You can manually run the released CLI locally:
       ```console
       # This is equivilant to npx create-kpt-functions@latest
       npm init kpt-functions